pmonnahan/DataPrep/postImpute/README.md

 The pipeline is coordinated and run on an HPC (or locally) using _Snakemake_.
 To install snakemake, first create a virtual environment via:

     module load python3/3.6.3_anaconda5.0.1
-    conda create -n <environment_name> pandas
+    conda install -c conda-forge mamba
+    mamba create -c conda-forge -c bioconda -n <your_environment_name> snakemake

-This will create a new virtual environment and install `pandas`, which is required for running the pipeline.
-Then, snakemake can be installed by:
+This will create a new virtual environment and install `snakemake`.
+Then, activate this environment and perform following installations:

-    conda activate <environment_name>
+    conda activate <your_environment_name>
-    conda install -c conda-forge -c bioconda snakemake python=3.6

-Alternatively, you can try installing snakemake via _pip_:

-    pip3 install --user snakemake pyaml

-You will also need to install `numpy` and `yaml` packages

-    conda install numpy yaml
+    conda install numpy yaml pandas

 Anytime you need to run the pipeline, activate this environment beforehand via:

     conda activate <environment_name>

-If you choose not to create an environment, you must ensure that pandas is installed and available for your python installation.
+If you choose not to create an environment, you must ensure that these packages are installed and available for your python installation.

 ### Singularity